Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 What's the typical size and location for $500k in Nicaragua in 2026?

-Yes, $500k can definitely buy a family home with outdoor space in Nicaragua, and at this budget you often find properties with yards, pool potential, enclosed parking, and better landscaping, especially in Managua's upper residential areas.
+At $500,000 in Nicaragua, buying a family home with outdoor space is very much the norm, and most properties at this level include a private yard, pool potential, enclosed parking, and landscaped areas, especially in Managua's upper residential neighborhoods.

 Finally, please note that we cover all the housing price data in Nicaragua here.